 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is vulnerability.

-Cognitive vulnerability results from erroneous patterns of thinking, which makes people more vulnerable to certain psychological problems, such as mood disorders.
+Cognitive vulnerability results from erroneous patterns of thinking, which makes people prone to certain psychological problems, such as mood disorders.
 Insecure attachment and stressful events contribute to this process.

 Social vulnerability refers to the inability to handle the external stressors that one is faced with.
 Structural factors, including social inequalities and political factors, can play a role.
 Entire communities may be vulnerable in what’s known as collective vulnerability, “a state in which the integrity and social fabric of a community is or was threatened through traumatic events or repeated collective violence.”
 Intergenerational trauma can have profound effects on wellbeing multiple generations after the traumatic events occurred.